-Given that this is the family’s primary residence and they have children, Hranowsky was careful to make the design was durable and able withstand a beating.
+Given that this is the family’s primary residence and they have children, Hranowsky was careful to make sure the design was durable and able to withstand a beating.
 “We spent a lot of time picking out fabrics that would hide dirt, but didn’t compromise the design,” the designer says.
 “We were very thoughtful about how every piece would function in the house.”

-To give the brand-new home a sense of age and personality, the designer mixed vintage and contemporary pieces, lending the home a collected vibe.
+To give the home a sense of age and personality, the designer mixed vintage and contemporary pieces, lending the home a collected vibe.
 “I incorporate vintage pieces into every home I design,” says Hranowsky.
 “I love things with a history and I’m modernist at heart.
 I think it’s quite easy to use vintage furniture and art without it being too precious.”

 “I always strive to design homes that are original and beautiful but also comfortable,” Hranowsky shares.
 “I use a lot of texture and color and I mix periods to create a balance that’s sophisticated, but approachable.”
 With this home as proof, we’d say the designer’s formula is a winning combination.